sujaudd1n/oration-assignment/README.md

 ---

+**Submission Checklist**

+- Next.js application created with TypeScriptPublic GitHub repository with clean commit history ✅
+- Working chat functionality with AI integration ✅
+- Database integration with proper schema ✅
+- tRPC and TanStack Query implementation ✅
+- Chat history and session management ✅
+- Vercel deployment completed ✅
+- README.md with setup instructions ✅
+- Make sure to test your deployed application thoroughly before submitting! ✅

-At first, please create an account to chat.
+At first, please create an account.
 After that you can create chat session and send messages.